langjam/langjam/README.md

 ## Finding a group

 If you are looking to find a group or chat with other participants, we'll have a public discord that you can join in the week leading up to the first jam.

+## Team size

+You can have a team of just yourself or any number team members.